Killary Harbour: Structure

-The flooded valley is 16 km long, and in the centre over 42–45 m deep; the sea level is higher outside its mouth, as is normal for a fjord.
+The flooded valley is 16 km long, and in the centre over 42–45 m deep; the sea bed is higher outside its mouth, as is normal for a fjord.
 For nearly half its length, it runs south east from the Atlantic, and then it crooks and runs directly east.
 It narrows after the infall of the Bundorragha River, and then widens in the vicinity of Leenane.
 In its innermost section, it becomes very narrow, widens where a small river comes in from the south, and ends with the line of the valley of the River Erriff.
 The river itself does not enter on the main line of the Harbour but curves northwards and then runs south into the inlet.

 The northern shore rises sharply to a much greater extent than the southern, which is in places merely hilly.
 On that northern shore lies the mountain Mweelrea, Connacht's highest, rising to 814 m, and the sides of which fall steeply into the inlet, with Uggool Beach at its western edge.
 To the south rise the Maumturk Mountains and the Twelve Bens.
-The island of Inishbarna is situated at the mouth of Killary Harbour.
+The island of Inishbarna (Inis Bearna or Inis Barna) is situated at the mouth of Killary Harbour.
 The area contains some of Ireland's most dramatic scenery.